benoit-pereira-da-silva/mp/README.md

 # mp

-`mp`is a simple video frame processor command line for macOS
+`mp`is a simple video frame processor command line for macOS.

+# How to debug and launch from xcode?

+Check [Using the Package Manager on swift.org](https://swift.org/getting-started/#using-the-package-manager) if your not familiar with the Swift Package Manager (SPM).

+1. You need to have the xcode tools installed.
+2. To Generate the xcode project  via SPM move to mp's folder and call: `swift package generate-xcodeproj`
+3. You can add arguments on launch in xcode by editing the scheme.
+For example : `detect-shots -i /Users/bpds/Desktop/1.mp4 -o /Users/bpds/Desktop/shots.json` will try to detect the file **1.mp4** automatically after compilation.

 # Install *mp* (built via SPM)